yaswanth7v/randomwalk-ds-assessment-level2/README.md

 Q3: How do the distributions of bill_length_mm and bill_depth_mm differ between the three penguin species?
 Analyze the skewness and kurtosis of each feature for different species. (code and explanation)

-Q4: Are there any outliers in this dataset?
-If yes how do you eliminate the outliers?
-Plot and show the outliers as well. (code and explanation)
+Q4: Identify which features in the dataset have outliers.
+Provide the method used to detect them and visualize the outliers. (code and explanation)

 Q5: Does this dataset contribute to the curse of dimensionality?
 If yes perform PCA. (code and explanation required)